Get insider access

 3. Best Budget Shark Vacuum

 The Shark Pet Cordless (IX141) is the best budget Shark vacuum we've tested.
-It's as basic as cordless vacuums get, with far fewer features compared to a higher-end model like the Shark Stratos Cordless.
-There's no automatic power adjustment capability and no telescopic wand.
-However, this cheap vacuum delivers impressive performance on bare floors and low- and high-pile carpets.
+Compared to a higher-end model like the Shark Stratos Cordless, this cheaper vacuum has far fewer features; you lose the convenience of things like automatic power adjustment and a telescopic wand.
+Nevertheless, it delivers impressive performance on bare floors as well as low- and high-pile carpets, and there's no shortage of accessories in the box.
 It comes with a crevice tool for handling messes in tight corners, an upholstery tool for cleaning fabric surfaces, and a soft-bristle brush to deal with dust on delicate, easily scratched surfaces.

-Unfortunately, this vacuum is a hassle to keep clean; its floorhead's brushroll isn't removable, so removing any long hair that gets wrapped around its brushroll is a nuisance.
-Battery life isn't all that impressive either, as it can only run for up to 40 minutes, though that's a downside shared with the pricier Stratos Cordless.
+Something this vacuum shared with its pricier siblings is it's also a hassle to keep clean; you can't remove the floorhead's brushroll, so cleaning long hair wrapped around its brushroll is a nuisance.
+Its battery life is pretty mediocre, as it can only run for up to 40 minutes on a full charge, though that's a downside shared with the pricier Stratos Cordless.
 If you want to avoid running out of charge, the Shark Rocket Corded is a good substitute, albeit one that feels more cheaply built and doesn't perform quite as well overall.

 See our review

 The Shark UltraCyclone Pet Pro+ is the best cordless Shark vacuum with a handheld design that we've tested.
-Unlike the Shark Pet/Rocket Pro Cordless or any other Shark stick vacuum, it's only intended for quick spot-cleaning sessions.
-It does a fantastic job dealing with pet hair and solid debris on flat, even surfaces, and it delivers a superb overall performance on carpets and rugs.
-It feels surprisingly sturdy and has a simple, easy-to-clean design that incurs minimal costs of ownership.
+Unlike the Shark Pet/Rocket Pro Cordless or any other Shark stick vacuum, it's only intended for quick spot-cleaning.
+It does a fantastic job picking up pet hair and solid debris on flat, even surfaces, and it delivers a superb overall performance on carpets and rugs.
+It feels surprisingly sturdy and has a simple, easy-to-clean design that incurs minimal recurring costs.
 The CH951 variant comes with a crevice tool for tackling messes in tight corners, a hard-bristle brush to dislodge stuck-on dirt and debris, and a turbo brush for cleaning furniture, though unfortunately, the latter isn't very effective for dealing with pet hair on upholstered surfaces.

-Its battery life of little over 10 minutes isn't especially noteworthy, even by the standards of other handheld vacuums, and you'll need to work fast when cleaning bigger messes.
-It also has terrible air filtration performance, so it isn't the best option if you suffer from allergies.
+Its battery life of a little over 10 minutes isn't especially noteworthy, even by the standards of other handheld vacuums, so you'll need to work fast when cleaning bigger messes.
+It also has terrible air filtration performance, making it less ideal for those with allergies.
 If that's a concern, consider the Shark WANDVAC, which does a much better job of sealing in allergens like pet dander; you can further bolster its filtration performance by purchasing an aftermarket HEPA filter.
-However, it does have a much smaller dustbin.
+However, it has a much smaller dustbin.

 See our review